OU-BuxarNET/Asia/README.md

 ## Disclosure

-Rambox is not affiliated with any of the messaging apps offered.
+Asia is not affiliated with any of the messaging apps offered.

 ## Licence